 The sponsor then goes on a roadshow, similar to traditional IPOs, to try to find interested investors.
 The difference here is that they are selling themselves, their team, and their experience, rather than a specific company.

 Once the sponsor has attracted enough interest, they sell units in the company.
 Units are typically $10 each, and represent one share of the company and a warrant to buy more shares in the future.
-The money raised from the IPO is put into a blind trust, and is untouchable until the shareholders approve the acquisition transaction.
+The money raised from the IPO is put into a blind trust and is untouchable until the shareholders approve the acquisition transaction or redeem their shares.